 Force Majeure.
-Except as otherwise expressly set forth herein, an "Into" Product shall be subject to the "Force Majeure" provisions of the Master Agreement.
-It shall not be a Force Majeure if Buyer is unable for any reason to secure transmission to transmit the Energy to a delivery point outside of the control area of the Receiving Transmission Provider.
-Buyer’s and Seller’s obligations with respect to delivery and receipt of the Energy will not be affected by any events taking place in relation to any transmission path of the Energy downstream of or subsequent to the control area of the Receiving Transmission Provider.
+An "Into" Product shall be subject to the "Force Majeure" provisions of the Master Agreement.

 Multiple Parties in Delivery Chain Involving a Designated Interface.
-Seller and Buyer recognize that there may be multiple parties involved in the delivery of the Energy to the extent that (1) Seller may be purchasing the Energy from a succession of other sellers ("Other Sellers"), the first of which Other Sellers will be causing the Energy to be generated from a facility ("Source Seller") and/or (2) Buyer may be selling the Energy to a succession of other buyers ("Other Buyers"), the last of which Other Buyers will be using the Energy to serve itselectrical energy needs ("Sink Buyer").
+Seller and Buyer recognize that there may be multiple parties involved in the delivery of the Product to the Designated Interface or the Alternative Designated Interface to the extent that (1) Seller may be purchasing the Product from a succession of other sellers ("Other Sellers"), the first of which Other Sellers will be causing the Product to be generated from a source ("Source Seller") and/or (2) Buyer may be selling the Product to a succession of other buyers ("Other Buyers"), the last of which Other Buyers will be using the Product to serve its energy needs ("Sink Buyer").
 Seller and Buyer further recognize that in certain Transactions neither Seller nor Buyer may originate the decision as to either (a) the original identification of the Designated Interface (which designation may be made by the Source Seller) or (b) the Timely Request for Firm Transmission (which request may be made by the Sink Buyer).
 Accordingly, Seller and Buyer agree as follows:

-A. If Seller is not the Source Seller, then Seller will notify Buyer of the Designated Interface promptly after Seller is notified thereof by the Other Seller with whom Seller has a contractual relationship, but in no event may such designation be later than the Scheduling Deadline.
+A. If Seller is not the Source Seller, then Seller will notify Buyer of the Designated Interface promptly after Seller is notified thereof by the Other Seller with whom Seller has a contractual relationship, but in no event may such designation be later than the scheduling deadline agreed to by Buyer and Seller.

-B. If Buyer is not the Sink Buyer, then Buyer will notify the Other Buyer with whom Buyer has a contractual relationship of the Designated Interface promptly after Seller notifies Buyer thereof, with the intent being that the party bearing actual responsibility to secure Firm Transmission shall have 15 minutes after receipt of the Designated Interface to submit its Timely Request for Firm Transmission.
+B. If Buyer is not the Sink Buyer, then Buyer will notify the Other Buyer with whom Buyer has a contractual relationship of the Designated Interface promptly after Seller notifies Buyer thereof, with the intent being that the party bearing actual responsibility to secure Firm Transmission shall have 15 minutes after receipt of the Designated Interface to submit its timely request for Firm Transmission.

-C Seller and Buyer each agree that any other communications required to be given in connection with this "Into Product" shall be made promptly after receipt of the relevant information from the Other Sellers and Other Buyers, as the case may be.
+C. Seller and Buyer each agree that any other communications required to be given in connection with this "Into Product" shall be made promptly after receipt of the relevant information from the Other Sellers and Other Buyers, as the case may be.

-D. Seller and Buyer each agree that in certain Transactions time is of the essence and it may be desirable to provide necessary information to Other Sellers and Other Buyers in order to complete the scheduling and delivery of Energy.
-Accordingly, Seller and Buyer agree that each has the right, but not the obligation, to provide information (at its own risk) to Other Sellers and Other Buyers, as the case may be, in order to effect the scheduling of Energy.
+D. Seller and Buyer each agree that in certain Transactions time is of the essence and it may be desirable to provide necessary information to Other Sellers and Other Buyers in order to complete the scheduling and delivery of Product.
+Accordingly, Seller and Buyer agree that each has the right, but not the obligation, to provide information at its own risk to Other Sellers and Other Buyers, as the case may be, in order to effect the scheduling of Product.